 Adaptation planningRecoveryClimate Compass: a climate risk management framework designed to help Australian public servants manage the risks from the changing climate to policies, programs and asset management.
 It includes step by step instructions, guidance and information to develop an understanding of climate change risks.
 Climate Compass builds on the best climate change adaptation research and science over the past decade.
 Climate Compass reflects the current leading practice in guidance for climate risk management and planning for long-term, uncertain, pervasive change.Reference https://www.environment.gov.au/system/files/resources/1f56cd3f-dd0f-4f4e-9f14-66ceca36125b/files/climate-compass-climate-risk-management-framework-commonwealth-agencies.pdfContact Department of Agriculture, Water and the Environment

-• $21.4 million has been provided for measures in building energy efficiency which will support the HomeBuilder program by providing information and upskilling training to enable industry to support industry to deliver low and zero energy homes and commercial buildings.
-A series of training resources has recently been released to support the industry and capitalise on any downtime during COVID-19.
+• 21.4 million AUD for building energy efficiency measures, which includes providing information and upskilling training to enable consumers and industry to deliver low and zero energy ready homes and commercial buildings.
+This includes releasing a series of training resources to support the industry and capitalise on any downtime due to COVID-19.

-• $40 million of grants through the Energy Efficient Communities Program to assist businesses and community organisations to invest in energy efficient practices and technologies and reduce their power bills.
+• 40 million AUD of grants through the Energy Efficient Communities Program to assist businesses and community organisations to invest in energy efficient practices and technologies, and reduce their power bills.

-• $11.7 million Business Energy Advice Program which delivers trusted advice to help small businesses and their representatives get better energy deals and increase their energy efficiency.
+• 11.7 million AUD Business Energy Advice Program which delivers trusted advice to help small businesses and their representatives get better energy deals and increase their energy efficiency.

-• Funding is also supporting further work on energy rating labels on appliances and equipment allow consumers to compare the running costs of different models and the financial savings of buying a more efficient appliance.Reference https://www.environment.gov.au/system/files/resources/bb29bc9f-8b96-4b10-84a0-46b7d36d5b8e/files/climate-solutions-package.pdf
+• Funding is also supporting further work on energy rating labels on appliances and equipment, to allow consumers to compare the running costs of different models and the financial savings of buying a more efficient appliance.Reference https://www.environment.gov.au/system/files/resources/bb29bc9f-8b96-4b10-84a0-46b7d36d5b8e/files/climate-solutions-package.pdf

 https://treasury.gov.au/sites/default/files/2020-06/Fact_sheet_HomeBuilder_0.pdfContact Department of Industry, Science, Energy and Resources